Save Big on GST Registration with Expert Assisted at Just ₹ 599/-

 ASMT-10 (Scrutiny)

-This is a scrutiny notice indicating discrepancies in returns.
+Severity: Moderate.
+This is a scrutiny notice indicating discrepancies.
+It is not a demand yet; it is a question.
 You must reply using Form ASMT-11 explaining the differences or paying the tax.
+If the officer is satisfied, they issue ASMT-12 (Order of Acceptance).

 GSTR-3A (Defaulter)

+Severity: High.
 Issued to taxpayers who have failed to file their GST returns for a specific period.
-The reply involves filing the pending returns immediately.
+The only valid GST notice reply here is to actually file the pending returns along with late fees and interest immediately.

 REG-17 (Cancellation)